pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeExtension).md

 <br><br>
 For each open tab, a separate instance of the content script (i.e. separate process based on the content script source code) is created (provided the browser extension is active).
 Content scripts are **injected** into a tab, either through the **manifest.json** file (under the **content_script** field) or through the background service worker.
 <br><br>
 A content script has full access to the DOM of a webpage, so you can do things like alter content, styles, layout, images, anything that is on the page.
 In other words, a content script deals specifically with the contents of the webpage, and not the browser in general.
+This is because a content script is injected into the DOM of the webpage (i.e. it becomes a part of the script for the DOM).
 You can access the DOM in the content script's source code through the 'document' object and its attributes and methods available in JavaScript.
 For example...
 `document.getElementByTagName("h1");`
 ... will obtain all the "h1" elements of the current webpage (on which the extension is active).
 <br><br>